JanMalch/ngx-material-table-mediator/projects/ngx-material-table-mediator/README.md

 The HTML is entirely up to you.
 See an example [here](https://github.com/JanMalch/ngx-material-table-mediator/blob/master/src/app/placeholder/placeholder.component.html).

+>Note that the abstract component provides an `isLoading$` observable, which automatically connects to the mediator.
+>This helps you prevent common errors.

 ### Mapping results

 If you use the `BasicTableMediator` you might have to map your fetched data to the `MediatorData` interface.